genepattern/Conos.VisualizeGeneExpression/documentation.md

 #### genesofinterest
 - Default: [blank]
 - Required: Yes
 - Description: A list of gene identifiers.
 The expression of these genes will be plotted on the embedded map.
-Gene names need to be separated by a coma and a space (e.g. MS4A1, CD74, LYZ, CD14).
+Gene names need to be separated by a coma and a space (e.g. MS4A1, CD74, LYZ, CD14) and match the identifiers used in the original input data (Gene Symbols, Ensembl IDs, etc).

 #### clustering
 - Default: none